dbstjswo505/OSF/README.md

 ---

 ## 🚀 Code Release
-The source code and pretrained models will be released soon.
+The source code and pretrained models will be released soon!
 Stay tuned for updates!!!

 ---